Vineyard Netting Hub: Protection, Microclimate Control & Yield Stability

 Bird Pressure → Direct Crop Loss

-Prevent pecking damage and reduce harvest volatility with right netting system.
+Prevent pecking damage and reduce harvest volatility with the right netting system.

 - Choose mesh for target species